Awards and Scholarships Policy

 If approved, the organizers shall:

-- Publicize the award or scholarship, finalize donors, sponsorships or fundraise necessary funds, and open the award or scholarship to entrants no later than 30 days before the deadline
+- Publicize the award or scholarship, finalize donors, sponsorships or fundraisers necessary funds, and open the award or scholarship to entrants no later than 30 days before the deadline

 - Score and select the winner using the selection rubric within seven days of the announced deadline

-- Publish the selection result on the owasp.org website and award the prize or scholarship within 30 days of the announced deadline
+- Publish the selection result on the OWASP website and award the prize or scholarship within 30 days of the announced deadline

 Organizers can create awards to recognize high impact contributions towards OWASP’s mission or prizes for competitions.
 Awards cannot offer memberships, donations to other organizations, or cash prizes to individuals.
 In many countries, raffles, games of chance, and so on may be regulated.
-Organizers are responsible for ensuring a competition with a prize has appropriate permits or legal within their jurisdiction.
+Organizers are responsible for ensuring a competition with a prize has appropriate permits and observes all legal requirements within their jurisdiction.

 Scholarships waive registration or attendance fees to paid OWASP events, activities, or training.
 Scholarships should not exceed 20% of all paid attendees in any class, event, or activity.
 Scholarships should be either zero cost to the event or fully funded before approval.